growilabs/growi-docs/docs/en/admin-guide/management-cookbook/attachment.md

 In the default setting, both the total file size attached to all pages and the maximum file size that can be uploaded at once are unlimited.

-In order to limit these sizes, set the following environment variables and rebuild the app.
+In order to limit these sizes, set the following environment variables as below and rebuild the app.

 - `MAX_FILE_SIZE` : [The upper limit of uploadable file size (bytes)]
 - `FILE_UPLOAD_TOTAL_LIMIT` : [The upper limit of the total size of attached files in DB (bytes)]